rossberg/boulder-dash/README.md

 #### TSDL Library

-Most of what I needed could easily be done with TSDL, although it is rather low-level, so lacks certain convenience, e.g., for manipulating images.
-But the only real limitation revolved around its sound subsystem:
+Most of what's needed for this little retro game could easily be done with TSDL, although it is rather low-level, so lacks certain convenience, e.g., for manipulating images.
+The only real limitation revolved around its sound subsystem:

 - No sound mixing: Although SDL3 can freely mix multiple audio streams, TSDL currently only supports SDL2, which does not have that capability.
-Since I did not feel like implementing that myself, I hack around that by using all available audio devices as voices.
-Depending on the hardware, that could mean that some sound effects are swallowed in noisy situations.
+Since I did not feel like implementing that myself, I hacked around it by using all available audio devices as voices.
+Depending on your hardware, that could mean that some sound effects are swallowed in noisy situations.

 - Only .wav: In addition, SDL only supports plain wave files, so I can't deploy the sound assets as smaller MP3s without introducing additional dependencies.

+- Key bindings: SDL2 has no way to produce key values relative to modifiers, that's another SDL3 feature.
+So I wasn't able to customise keyboard layout for users daring to not use an English keyboard.

-- Unsafe: When screwing up and using the API incorrectly, I believe I witnessed crashes in some cases, though I can't reproduce the details.
+- Unsafe: When screwing up and using the API incorrectly, I witnessed crashes in some cases, though I can't reproduce the details.
+Sometimes even when I didn't do anything wrong, like plugging in a joystick without using any related API.

 #### Raylib Library

-Raylib is meant to be easy to use, so has more high-level functionality and is generally pleasent to use.
+Raylib is meant to be easy to use, so has more high-level functionality and is generally feairly pleasent.
 I only ran into a couple of quirks:

 - Fullscreen bugs: Borderless_windowed mode does not work correctly on MacOS.
 For true Fullscreen on the other hand, Raylib decides to change the resolution, which messes up Windows desktops.
-And on Mac, the one it picks isn't even a natural resolution for the screen.
-Worse, when the player clicks on the Fullscreen window button on a Mac, a segfault ensues.
+And on Mac, the fullscreen resolution it picks isn't even a natural one for the screen.
+Worse, when a Mac user clicks on the OS's green Fullscreen button, a segfault ensues.

-- Key bindings: For unknown reasons, Raylib's handling of cooked key press events is very unreliable, at least when doing direct key code checking at the same time.
-It swallows, like, more than half the key presses.
-Although this approach works fine for TSDL, I had to abandon it for Raylib.
-As a result, some of the game's meta controls will be mapped incorrectly for folks daring to not use an English keyboard.
+- Key bindings: Like TSDL, Raylib cannot hand me processed key codes.

-- Unsafe: Its imperative interface does not prevent you from trying things like creating a texture before opening a window, which it doesn't like much and will respond to with a crash.
+- Unsafe: Raylib's imperative interface did not prevent me from trying stupid things like creating a texture before opening a window, which it doesn't like much and will respond to with an irritated crash.

-### Change History

-Version 2 adds the following niceties:

-- All Boulder Dash 2 levels
-- Support for SDL and Raylib engines
-- Original sound effects and music
-- Original level color schemes
-- Full screen mode
-- Dynamic scaling adjustment
-- Gamepad/joystick controls
-- Precise keyboard controls and control via arrow keys
-- Fix behaviour of expired magic wall

 ### Acknowledgements and Resources